 etext 4.
 Estimating conditional probability parameters and causal effects

 etext 5.
-The complexity of the joint probability distribution of edges in the initial network
+The complexity of the joint probability distribution of edges in the initial networfigure 1.
+Conditional Initial network structure.etext 6.
+Description of individuals used per timepoint

+table 4.
+The distribution of transitions used per individual.

+table 3.
+The number (N) of individuals and the typical time difference per timepoint

+etext 7.
+Correlation and partial correlation analysis

+Figure 2.
+The correlation and partial correlation matrices for factors at the initial observation.

+Figure 3.
+The correlation and partial correlation matrices for factors across timepoints

 This supplementary material has been provided by the authors to give readers additional information about their work.